-The Supplemental Hospital Offset Payment Program Act (SHOPP), designated as House Bill 1381 (HB 1381), requires a fee on hospitals to generate matching funds to the State of Oklahoma from federal sources.
-The program is designed to assess Oklahoma hospitals, unless exempt, a supplemental hospital offset payment program fee.
+The Supplemental Hospital Offset Payment Program Act (SHOPP), designated as House Bill 1381 (HB 1381), was passed during 2011 implementing a fee on hospitals to generate matching funds to the state of Oklahoma from federal sources.
+The SHOPP is currently scheduled to sunset on December 31, 2025, however, may be significantly reduced due to the State of Oklahoma's expected shift to managed care Medicaid, which is expected in fiscal year 2024.
+In August 2023, the Authority received approximately \$213,000 as a result of a funding provision in Oklahoma Senate Bill 32x for hospitals participating in the SHOPP program.
+The SHOPP is designed to assess Oklahoma hospitals, unless exempt, a supplemental hospital offset payment program fee.
 The collected fees will be placed in pools and then allocated to hospitals as directed by legislation.
 The Oklahoma Health Care Authority (OHCA) does not guarantee that allocations will equal or exceed the amount of the supplemental hospital offset payment program fee paid by the hospital.

 Critical access hospitals are excluded from paying the supplemental hospital offset fee but are still eligible to receive SHOPP funds.
 The Authority records receipts as a reduction in Medicaid contractual adjustments.
 Future changes in law or regulation at the federal or state level can adversely affect or eliminate SHOPP.
-During 2022 and 2021, the Authority received approximately \$908,000 and \$298,000 in SHOPP funds.
+During 2023 and 2022, the Authority received approximately \$1,185,000 and \$908,000 in SHOPP funds.

-Implementation of GASB No.87
+Implementation of GASB No. 96

-As of January 1, 2020, the Authority adopted GASB Statement No. 87, Leases.
-The implementation of this standard establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
-The standard requires recognition of certain right to use leased assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
-As of December 31, 2022, 2021 and 2020, the Authority did not have any leases which were required to be recognized under GASB Statement No. 87, Leases.
+As of January 1, 2021, the Authority adopted GASB Statement No. 96, Subscription-Based Information Technology Arrangements (SBITA).
+The implementation of this standard establishes that a SBITA results in a right-to-use subscription asset - an intangible asset - and a corresponding liability.
+The standard provides the capitalization criteria for outlays other than subscription payments, including implementation costs of a SBITA.
+As of December 31, 2023, 2022 and 2021, the Authority did not have any SBITAs which were required to be recognized under GASB Statement No. 96, Subscription-Based Information Technology Arrangements (SBITA).